Music Policy

 Right On aims to showcase the diversity of African-American, Afro-Latin, Afro-Caribbean, and African musical traditions, while connecting the dots between them.

-Highlighting women & queer artists
+Music by women & queer artists

 No electronic music